Skip to main content

 deepeval test run test_example.py

-You should now see a link being returned upon test completion.
-Paste it in your browser to view results.
+Once evaluation has finished, the test run result will be automatically sent to Confident AI.
+You should now see a link being returned upon test completion, and you can paste it in your browser to view results.

 Optimizing Hyperparameters